lotsun/The-31-Days-Challange.-Becoming-a-security-Analyst.-/README.md

 Layer 6: Presentation Layer The presentation layer manages the presentation of data to the application layer, handling data format, encryption, and decryption.
 It ensures that data is presented in a format that the receiving application can understand.

 Layer 5.
 Session Layer The session layer controls the dialogues (ports and sessions) between computers.
 It establishes, manages, and terminates connections between applications.
-Session layer implementations include managing user login and logout procedures
+Session layer implementations include managing user login and logout procedures.